How to Talk to Your Teen About Mental Health Challenges: 4 Easy Steps

 In addition, create a safe space to talk about traumatic events that you might’ve experienced, together or alone.
 Again, don’t push your teenager to talk about anything they don’t feel comfortable with.
 While some young people want to talk to a trusted adult, others might not feel comfortable talking about trauma—or at least not right away.
 Everyone heals from trauma at their own pace.

 Finding the right care for your teen can feel overwhelming, but there’s good news: Your teen doesn’t have to put their life on hold to meet with a licensed therapist.
-When your teen needs extra support beyond traditional once-per-week therapy, online therapy programs can help them make a positive change in their mental health.
+When your teen needs extra support beyond traditional once-per-week therapy, online virtual intensive outpatient programs can help them make a positive change in their mental health.

-At Charlie Health, our virtual intensive outpatient program (VIOP) offers holistic mental health support for adolescents, young adults, and their family members.
-Our state-of-the-art treatment program combines individual psychotherapy, supported groups, and family therapy to create an individualized treatment plan for your teen.
+At Charlie Health, our virtual Intensive Outpatient Program (IOP) offers holistic mental health support for adolescents, young adults, and their family members.
+Our state-of-the-art treatment program combines individual therapy, supported groups, and family therapy to create an individualized treatment plan for your teen.
+Get started today.